MICA: Multi-Agent Industrial Coordination Assistant: Experiments

-\emph{(iii) Resource-oriented metrics.} We measure end-to-end \emph{Average Latency} (AL, s) from availability of ASF output to completion of the assistant’s answer, capturing responsiveness in real-time use.
-In addition, we propose \emph{Energy per Successful Answer} (E/succ, kJ), a benchmark-specific efficiency metric.
-For each query that meets the success criterion, GPU board power is sampled at 5\,Hz via NVIDIA NVML, integrated using the trapezoidal rule, and normalized by the number of successful answers.
-CPU power is not included.
-All experiments are conducted on a dedicated server with no competing GPU processes, and we subtract the GPU idle baseline to isolate net inference consumption.
+\emph{(iii) Resource-oriented metrics.} We report end-to-end Average Latency (AL, s), measured from the availability of the ASF output to completion of the assistant's response, and Energy per Successful Answer (E/succ, kJ), computed from GPU power measurements collected via NVIDIA NVML after subtracting the idle baseline.